Tommy Tejan-Sie

-Thomas Malcolm Tejan-Sie (born 23 November 1988) is an English footballer who plays as a midfielder for Wingate & Finchley.
+Thomas Malcolm Tejan-Sie (born 23 November 1988) is an English footballer who plays as a midfielder; he last played for Wingate & Finchley.

 Career

 Born in Camden, London, Tejan-Sie made his debut for Dagenham & Redbridge in the Football League Trophy, in the 1–0 away win against Peterborough United on 7 October 2008, coming on as a substitute in the 86th minute for Mark Nwokeji.
 He made his Football League debut against Exeter City in the 2–1 home defeat, on 20 January 2009, coming on as a substitute for Solomon Taiwo in the 79th minute.

 At the start of the 2009–10 season, Tejan-Sie was loaned out for a month to Conference South club Braintree Town.

 In January 2011, Tejan-Sie went on a month loan to Conference South club Thurrock.
-The deal later was extendend by two further months.
+The deal later was extended by two further months.

 In May 2011 Dagenham announced the release of Tejan-Sie at the end of his contract.